 Sales Objections About Authority or Ability to Buy

 No problem.
-Ask your prospect who for the name of the right person to speak to, and then redirect your call to them.
+Ask your prospect the name of the right person to speak to, and then redirect your call to them.

 Well, your prospect might not be able to, but you can.
 After all, you sell your product every day.
 Ask your prospect what objections they anticipate, and help them prepare the business case for adopting your product.
 Check with Marketing to see if there's any collateral you can leverage on your prospect's behalf.

-This happens rarely, but when it does there's usually nothing you can do.
+This happens rarely, but when it does, there's usually nothing you can do.
 If there's no more company, there's no more deal.
-Wrap the relationship professionally so when your prospect finds a new gig, they'll be more likely to restart the conversation from a new company.
+Wrap the relationship professionally so that when your prospect finds a new gig, they'll be more likely to restart the conversation from a new company.

 Ask your prospect to define their competing priorities for you.
 If they can't, it's likely a brush-off and you should press them on precisely why they don't want to engage with you.

-If they can provide concrete answers, don't sweat it.
-Set a meeting time for a follow up and send over helpful resources in the meantime to stay on your prospect's radar.
+If they can offer concrete answers, don't sweat it.
+Set a meeting time for a follow-up and send over helpful resources in the meantime to stay on your prospect's radar.

-If your company isn't on their list of approved suppliers, however, your prospect probably won't be interested.
+If your company isn't on a prospect’s list of approved suppliers, your prospect probably won't be interested.
 After all, you can't offer them the same discount for purchasing in bulk.

 Sales Objections About Need and Fit

 Treat this objection as a request for information.
-Don't give an elevator pitch, but provide a very quick summary of your value proposition.
+Don't give an elevator pitch, but offer a quick summary of your value proposition.